 Trade Stands Available

-We have twenty places for suppliers and supporters of the industry to promote & showcase their products.
+We have fifteen places for suppliers and supporters of the industry to promote & showcase their products.

 As safety and wellbeing are at the forefront of this conference, your business maybe ideal to get involved.
 The area is in a dedicated room alongside the main conference location and will be the meeting area for morning & afternoon teas and lunch.